Ever wanted to feel like a jet-setting world traveller from the 1980s? Your time is now.

 The world time function allows you to set your closest major city as one of four time zones (even little old Adelaide is on the list!), in addition to cycling through the time in London, Paris and New York.
 There are 48 major cities listed and there is functionality for the respective daylight savings adjustments of each time zone.
 Strap it to your wrist and feel that jet-setter vibe come over you!

 The A500 is available in 4 different colour combinations, with silver and gold base tones:

 A500WA-7: silver with silver bezel insert

-These straps are known as ‘hair-pullers’ due to their construction, but I have not had much issue with it.
+The straps used on the A500 series are known as ‘hair-pullers’ due to their construction, but I have not had much issue with it.
 Just make sure not to adjust the clasp to a position that is too tight and you should be fine.
 The overall strap does feel a bit thin and flimsy but mine has not had any issue.
 Again, it is a sub-$100 watch.

 The buttons push smoothly and I cannot see any issue arising from them.
 The screen itself is like most other digital watches, treat it with care and you will be fine.